Criar empresa em Portugal

 The signatures of the shareholders shall be legalized, in person, by a notary, lawyer or solicitor (solicitador).
 In case of a contribution in kind regarding assets whose transfer is subject to mandatory registration (e.g. real estate assets), the notary, lawyer or solicitor must not only certify the signatory’s presence but also authenticate the incorporation document.

 It is recommended that the members of the corporate bodies are appointed in the incorporation document so as to allow the registration of these members to occur simultaneously with the registration of the company’s incorporation.
 It should be noted that all members of corporate bodies that are not resident in Portugal for tax purposes must obtain a Portuguese taxpayer number.
-For EU/EEA citizens, this taxpayer number may be obtained directly with the tax authorities (in person or by means of appointed proxy(ies)); non-EU/EEA citizens must appoint a Portuguese tax resident, who can be either a natural person or a legal entity, as representative to handle matters with the Portuguese tax authorities.
+For EU/EEA citizens, this taxpayer number may be obtained directly with the tax authorities (in person or by means of appointed proxy(ies)); non-EU/EEA citizens must appoint a Portuguese tax resident, who can be either a natural person or a legal entity, as representative to handle matters with the Portuguese tax authorities, or adhere to any of the dematerialised notification channels (electronic notification and summons system on the Tax Authority’s website or the electronic mailbox).

 With the entry into force of the Legal Framework of the Central Registry of Ultimate Beneficial Owners (Regime Jurídico do Registo Central do Beneficiário Efectivo), approved by Law no. 89/2017, of 21 August, the incorporation document must contain a list indicating the ultimate beneficial owner(s) of the company, in accordance with article 3 of said law.